SAP-archive/teched2020-ANA366/README.md

 ## Overview

-In this session you will get to know about the new Business Layer modeling environment by implementing an end-to-end scenario of *Sales Pipeline per Quarter* and *Sales Quota Coverage*.
+In this session you will get to know about the new Business Layer modeling environment by implementing an end-to-end scenarios, such as *Sales Pipeline per Quarter* and *Sales Quota Coverage*.
+During the course of the exercises you will learn:
+- how to use the new Business Builder
+- how to associate the entities
+- how to define calculated measures
+- how to use the data preview
+- how to create consumable model
+- how to build an SAP Analytics Cloud story

 ![Exercise Overview](/images/exercise_overview.png)